goxr3plus/Ruby-on-Rails-eCommerce-Website/README.md

 $ rails db:migrate
 ```

-Finally, run the test suite to verify that everything is working correctly:
+Finally, run the test suite to verify that everything is working correctly: THE TESTS FAIL (Because i didn't corrected them all loool! )

 ```
 $ rails test